 Crick makes most of both its physical location and its links to forward-thinking organisations in the King’s Cross area like the Alan Turing Institute, the Wellcome Trust, Health Data Research UK (HDRUK) and Google DeepMind.
 Thanks to these connections, Crick is becoming a hub for people who are combining data science with health research.
 Programmes like KQ Labs, our entrepreneurship summer school, and PULSE help researchers from the Crick and around the UK to learn more about what it can mean to be an entrepreneurial scientist.

-Around 70 nationalities are represented at the Crick, with everyone contributing to our culture of collaboration and exchange of ideas.
-Our central London home is well connected with the UK and Europe via public transport, and is surrounded by other academic, scientific, medical and technology organisations.
 The Crick offers a wide range of training and other learning and career development activities and resources.
 Most of the training activities are available on-site and free to Crick staff and students.
 There is one-to-one CV advice and support to organise short work placements to prepare for a future career change.
-The Crick’s Academic Training team organises regular careers talks, many of which are delivered by Crick alumni, covering scientific careers in academia and industry, as well as other career options such as science publishing, policy, communication and administration.
-Postdocs interested in pursuing an academic career can participate in the ‘Postdoc to PI’ programme.